-37 The Board of Directors at its meeting held on October 06, 2017, had approved the Scheme of Amalgamation ("the Scheme") of its wholly-owned subsidiary, Magnet 360, LLC ("Transferor Company") with Mindtree Limited ("Transferee Company") with an appointed date of April 01, 2017.
+37 The Board of Directors at its meeting held on October 06, 2017, had approved the Scheme of Amalgamation ("the Scheme") of its wholly owned subsidiary, Magnet 360, LLC ("Magnet") ("Transferor Company") with Mindtree Limited ("Transferee Company") with an appointed date of April 01, 2017.
 The Company had filed an application with the National Company Law Tribunal (NCLT), Bengaluru Bench.
-The scheme was approved by NCLT during the year ended March 31, 2019 vide order dated November 29, 2018.
+The Scheme had been approved by NCLT during the year ended March 31, 2019 vide order dated November 29, 2018.
+The amalgamation has been accounted under the 'pooling of interests' method based on the carrying value of the assets and liabilities of Magnet as included in the consolidated Balance Sheet of the Company as at the earliest period presented.